Lightning-AI/pytorch-lightning/.github/ISSUE_TEMPLATE/documentation.md

 ## 📚 Documentation

-For typos and doc fixes, please go ahead and:
+For typos or docs fixes, please go ahead and submit a PR (no need to open an issue).

-1. Create an issue.
-1. Fix the typo.
-1. Submit a PR.
+If you are not sure about the proper solution, please describe the issue here...

 Thanks!